wp-plugins/disable-feeds/readme.txt

 = 1.1 =
 * Added the option to disable redirection of feed requests (and issue a 404 instead)
-* Disable RSS widget when the plugin is active.

 = 1.0 =
 * First public release.